sps014/FFmpegBlazor/README.md

 #### Running Locally

-**Currently we need to use a workaround to run FFmpegApps on web assembly, this will be removed in .NET 9 (Early September 2024) once Multi threading support is available on WASM.**
+**Currently we need to use a workaround to run FFmpegApps on web assembly, this will be removed in .NET 10 (Early September 2025) once Multi threading support is available on WASM, and these headers are injected.**

 We need to add 2 headers in Blazor WASM-local-server and in actual deployment static server also